 Bella is depicted holding a cheerful bouquet of flowers and also floating in the air, as if just lifting off.
 The couple is suspended in loving bliss in a bright living room setting dominated below by a vivid red carpet.
 The painting is balanced above by the ivory, beige and tans of the living room furniture and wall decorations.

-As in The Birthday, Chagall's art of the time is executed mostly in the Cubist or Expressionist styles.
+Unlike Symbolism masterpiece The Kiss created by Gustav Klimt, in The Birthday, the kiss of the lovers is executed mostly in the Cubist or Expressionist styles.
 The painting is a marvelous creation which powerfully conveys that feeling of euphoric love between young lovers in a blissful yet ordinary setting that seems to ooze happiness out of every square inch of canvas.